devlopersujoy/tiktok-downloder-api/README.md

 - Respect content creators' intellectual property
 - Do not use for commercial purposes without proper authorization
 - TikTok® is a registered trademark of ByteDance Ltd.

-## 🐛 Issues & Support

-Found a bug or have a suggestion?
-Please [open an issue](https://github.com/devlopersujoy/tiktok-downloader-api/issues) on GitHub.

 ## 🌟 Show Your Support